Bonnie Guitar: Early life and rise to fame

 Born in 1923 in Seattle, Washington, United States, to John and Doris Buckingham, Bonnie was initially raised in Redondo Beach along Puget Sound.
 Later, the family (including her five siblings) moved inland to a farm just outside the rural town of Auburn.
 She began performing at age 16, having taken up playing the guitar as a teenager, which led to her stage name, Bonnie Guitar.
 She later started songwriting.

 In 1944 she married her former guitar teacher Paul Tutmarc; the couple had one daughter, Paula (born 1950), but split up in 1955, and Bonnie moved to Los Angeles.
 Through much of the 1950s, she worked as a session guitarist at quite a few small labels, like Abbot, Fabor, and Radio Recorders.

-Working at these places got Guitar noticed as a professional guitarist as she ended up playing on sessions for many well-known singers, like Jim Reeves, Dorsey Burnette, Ned Miller, and the DeCastro Sisters.
-After working with so many singers, she acquired her own singing aspirations herself and a desire to make her very own recording career in the process.
+Through this studio work, Guitar gained recognition as a professional guitarist, contributing to recording sessions for artists such as Jim Reeves, Dorsey Burnette, Ned Miller, and the DeCastro Sisters.
+During this period, she developed an interest in pursuing a recording career as a vocalist.

 Following the release of her first single, "Hello, Hello, Please Answer The Phone" on Fabor Records, Bonnie heard a demo of "Dark Moon" from Fabor's owner, Fabor Robinson, a tune written by Ned Miller, with whom she worked as a session guitarist.
 Robinson was dissatisfied with how Dorsey Burnette sang a version of it and offered it to Guitar.
 "I said, 'I'll give up my royalties and everything just to do this song,'" she told Robinson in recounting their collaboration on "Dark Moon" to Wayne Jancik in The Billboard Book of One-Hit Wonders.
 "I knew it was up for grabs and somebody was gonna get it.
 I got it, but he took me at my word, and I really did give up my royalties.
 It was one of the hardest things I ever put together.
 Ned [Miller] wrote it, but we tried in maybe five or six different ways in different studios before it came out right."
 The final version consisted of just two guitars and a bass backing Bonnie.

 "Dark Moon" was originally issued by Fabor Records in February 1957.
 In a matter of days or weeks the song was reissued on Dot Records, and by early June 1957 it made the pop top 10 chart and country top 15.